luveqz/vue-3-carousel-tutorial/README.md

 ![Code sample 1](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/2z0keaykxbk2aby9jm8h.png)

-Explanation:

-- **Line 2**: This is exactly the structure from section 1.
+This is exactly the structure from section 1.
 The `.carousel` container is the frame within which the cards will move.
-- **Lines 9-10**: Our navigation buttons.

 ## 3. Adding styles